Rahulreddy14/Rahulreddy14/README.md

 ### :man_technologist: About Me

-- Brief : Software Developer, 3 years experience, Masters Student with expected Graduation in december 2024, Looking for full time roles, Region : US.
+- Brief : Software Developer with 3 Years of Experience.
+Masters @ University of Cincinnati in MSIT .
+Region : US.
+Actively seeking Full time oppurtunities.
 - - 💡 I am a Passionate Full stack Developer interested in building End to End Web applications and currently Looking for a Job oppurtunity in the Software Development Domain, Feel free to reach out .<br>
 - I Worked as Software Engineer at Ford for 3 Years.
 - 🎓 Masters student (Graduating Dec 2024) studying <strong>Information Technology </strong> at [University if Cincinnati ](uc.edu).